ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added new functions to objects fifos: chFifoReturnObjectS(), chFifoSendObjectAheadI(), chFifoSendObjectAheadS() and chFifoSendObjectAhead().
+- NEW: Added new functions to guarded pools: chGuardedPoolFreeS() and chGuardedPoolAddS().
 - NEW: Added initializer sections for flash0...flash7 memory areas in GCC Cortex-M linker scripts.
 - NEW: Added support for oversampling in STM32 ADCv3 driver.